KristerSJakobsson/japanese-data-extractor/README.md

 * **regex101.com** - Great online tool for playing around with and learning about regex.
 [Link](https://regex101.com/)

 Disclaimer: I am in no way associated with above mentioned homepages and tools, and take no responsibility for how they use data you input on their platforms.
-Use them on your own risk.
+Use them at your own risk.